Donji Vidovec

 Donji Vidovec (Muravid; Kajkavian: Dolnji Vidovec) is a municipality in Međimurje County, Croatia.

-Donji Vidovec is the only village belonging to the municipality.
-It had a population of 1,399 in the 2011 census, with 97% (1,357 people) of the population identifying themselves as Croats.
+History

+Archaeological discoveries from the ancient period have been found in the area of Donji Vidovec.
+Donji Vidovec was the center of population of the entire eastern Međimurje region from Čukovec and Donji Mihaljevec to Legrad and Kotoriba.
+For a long time it was called Bistrica, which it got after the nearby stream Bistrec.
+It was first mentioned in 1226 as an estate named Bistrec.
+In 1771, Donji Vidovec had 127 houses and 744 inhabitants.

+Geography

-The village is located in the south-eastern part of Međimurje County, with the nearby villages including Sveta Marija, Donja Dubrava and Kotoriba, all of which are the seats of separate municipalities.
+The village is located in the south-eastern part of Međimurje County, and borders the municipalities of Sveta Marija, Donja Dubrava and Kotoriba.
 It is also close to the Drava and the outflow canal from Lake Dubrava, a reservoir on the river.
 The centre of Čakovec, the county seat of Međimurje County, is located around 31 kilometres from Donji Vidovec, while the town of Prelog is located around 14 kilometres from the village.
-To the south, the Donji Vidovec municipality borders the Legrad municipality of Koprivnica-Križevci County.
+Donji Vidovec also borders the Legrad municipality of Koprivnica-Križevci County and the Mali Bukovec municipality of Varaždin County.

-Donji Vidovec was first mentioned in 1226 as an estate named Bistrec.
+Demographics

+According to the 2021 census, the Donji Vidovec municipality had a total population of 1,197.
+Donji Vidovec is the only village in the municipality.

+Administration

+The current mayor of Donji Vidovec is Bojana Petrić (NPS) and the Donji Vidovec Municipal Council consists of 9 seats.